English country dancing to live music at Princeton Country Dancers

 English Country Dance is an ancestor of contra dance and shares many similar movements.
 The music and dance forms are more varied in tempo and style than contra and provide myriad opportunities to relate to your partner and the set as a whole.

-At Family Dances, children are welcomed and encouraged to dance and/or play in the Mixed Age Dance (MAD) Band.
+All ages from toddlers to grandparents are welcomed and encouraged to join the fun of an old-fashioned barn dance and/or play in the Mixed Age Dance (MAD) Band.

 Visit our Special Events page to see some exciting things that we are looking forward to.